alchemyplatform/aa-sdk/site/packages/aa-core/accounts/constructor.md

 ### `SimpleSmartContractAccount`

-A new instance of an `SimpleSmartContractAccount`.
+A new instance of a `SimpleSmartContractAccount`.

 ## Parameters